 THE NEXT STEPS

 Images below show the architectural concept which is still evolving.
-Construction is planned to begin in the Fall of 2017.
+Construction is planned to begin in 2017.

 New Visitor Facilities and modern services